jart/scriptus/docs/api.md

 //waitedFor == pid;
 ```

 What's happened here is a bit more tricky.
-The fork() call was used to split the process in two as above.
+The `fork()` call was used to split the process in two as above.
 Then an empty variable was declared for the results of the child process.
-Then another variable, "receiver" was declared as a *function* that takes the result of the child process.
+Then another variable `receiver` was declared as a *function* that takes the result of the child process.

-The wait function itself returns the PID of the process it waited for.
-If you have forked() multiple processes and want to wait for one specific process, then you can select the process using it's pid:
+The wait function itself returns the pid of the process it waited for.
+If you have forked multiple processes and want to wait for one specific process, then you can select the process using its pid:

 ```javascript
 var waitedFor = wait(receiver, pid);